estreetworkshop/ubuntu-rss-status/README.md

 `apt-get install apache2 php5 update-notifier-common`

-This has been tested on Ubuntu 12.04 and 14.04.
+This has been tested on Ubuntu 12.04 and 14.04 and on Raspberry Pi Wheezy

 # Install